Nissan Mass Air Flow Sensor | Symptoms | Cleaning | Troubleshooting

 Voltage

-Nissan’s mass airflow sensor sends a voltage to the powertrain control module (PCM).
+The Nissan mass airflow sensor sends voltage to the ECU.
 The hot wire sensors typically have an operating range of 0 – 5 volts.
 At idle, the voltage is under 1 volt.
 At full throttle, voltage is normally between 4 and 5 volts.

 Check Engine Light Still On

-If the check engine light is still on after you replace the mass airflow sensor, you can use the YOUCANIC Full System Scanner to clear the stored codes.
-This scanner can also read and clear fault codes on every control module of your Nissan.
+After you have replaced the mass airflow sensor, if the check engine light is still on, you can use the YOUCANIC Full System Scanner to clear the stored codes.
+This can read and clear fault codes on every Nissan control module.